UACH F.C.

-Universidad Autónoma de Chihuahua Fútbol Club was a Mexican football club based in Chihuahua, Chihuahua, Mexico.
-The club represented the Autonomous University of Chihuahua.
-Was playing in the Liga Premier.
-The clubs played its home matches in the Estadio Olímpico de la UACH.
+Universidad Autónoma de Chihuahua Fútbol Club was a Mexican football club based in the city of Chihuahua, Chihuahua.
+The club represented the Autonomous University of Chihuahua and participated in the Segunda División de México.
+The club played its home matches in the Estadio Olímpico José Reyes Baeza.

 History

 This club was related to: Atlético Chihuahua and Dorados de Chihuahua, Second and Third division respectively, which were ephemeral existence.

 This team was founded at the initiative of the State Government and the Autonomous University of Chihuahua in 2006, having its debut in the 2006 Apertura tournament.
 During its first two tournaments the desired results were not met and there was the possibility of team division relegation.

-For the 2007–08 season, achieved the best campaign team, to be first on the table for unaffiliated and third overall in the Northern Zone in the Apertura 2007, which gave him the right to contest its first league, which was eliminated in the first round (eighth) for Atletico Cihuatlan.
-And for the Clausura 2008, the team managed to remain as first overall in the north, tied in points with Bravos de Nuevo Laredo, but with a better goal difference, thus the move to its second league, where the story was repeated, leaving out the first change, this time against the Vaqueros de Ixtlan; curious and final time in these eliminations, are the failure to weigh the local ground, as before Cihuatlan was lost in the round tied with Vaqueros in overtime.
-Then followed two short tournaments that started well, taking the taste of undefeated for most of the tournament and giving the front end of the U Loros de Colima and Dorados de los mochis classification followed by two liguillas.
+For the 2007–08 season, achieved the best campaign team, to be first on the table for unaffiliated and third overall in the Northern Zone in the Apertura 2007, which gave him the right to contest its first league, which was eliminated in the first round (eighth) for Atlético Cihuatlán, and for the Clausura 2008, the team managed to remain as first overall in the north, tied in points with Bravos de Nuevo Laredo, but with a better goal difference, thus the move to its second league, where the story was repeated, leaving out the first change, this time against the Vaqueros de Ixtlán; curious and final time in these eliminations, are the failure to weigh the local ground, as before Cihuatlán was lost in the round tied with Vaqueros in overtime.
+Then followed two short tournaments that started well, taking the taste of undefeated for most of the tournament and giving the front end of the Loros de Colima and Dorados de Los Mochis classification followed by two liguillas.

-On November 12, 2010, was achieved the feat for the fourth time they took one of the biggest wins for the Apertura 2010 by just defeating Delfines de los Cabos 2–1, which got their ticket to the playoffs in the liga de ascenso of the Second Division Professional Soccer.
+On November 12, 2010, was achieved the feat for the fourth time they took one of the biggest wins for the Apertura 2010 by just defeating Delfines de los Cabos 2–1, which got their ticket to the playoffs in the Liga de Ascenso of the Second Division Professional Soccer.